Save the Best for Last: Critical reception

-Upon the release, Larry Flick from Billboard complimented the song as a "nicely orchestrated pop/soul ballad", remarking that it "proves that she is possibly best suited to such soothing fare, as her crystalline voice is caressed by soft and wafting strings.
+Upon the release, Larry Flick from Billboard magazine complimented the song as a "nicely orchestrated pop/soul ballad", remarking that it "Proves that she is possibly best suited to such soothing fare, as her crystalline voice is caressed by soft and wafting strings.
 A beautiful offering from the excellent Comfort Zone collection."
-Clark and DeVaney from Cashbox stated that it is "beautifully sung by Williams and tastefully produced and arranged by Keith Thomas."
-In his album review, Arion Berger from Entertainment Weekly noted that the singer closes Act One "with the show-stopping happy tears" of "Save the Best for Last".
-Dave Sholin from the Gavin Report constated that "every artist needs that "career record", and while Vanessa is by now accustomed to chart success, this effort takes her to a whole new level.
+Clark and DeVaney from Cashbox stated that it's "Beautifully sung by Williams and tastefully produced and arranged by Keith Thomas."
+In his album review, Arion Berger from Entertainment Weekly noted that the singer closes Act One "With the show-stopping happy tears" of "Save the Best for Last."
+Dave Sholin from the Gavin Report constated that "Every artist needs that "career record", and while Vanessa is by now accustomed to chart success, this effort takes her to a whole new level.
 It deserves to become her biggest hit to-date and it's well on the way with Top Ten status..."
-Another editor, John Martinucci, felt that Williams "gives this beautiful ballad a simple and delicate presentation that'll lift any romantic spirit."
+Another GR editor, John Martinucci, felt that Williams "Gives this beautiful ballad a simple and delicate presentation that'll lift any romantic spirit."

-A reviewer from The Orlando Sentinel described it as "a sophisticated ballad".
-R. LaMont Jones Jr. from The Pittsburgh Press named it the album's "centerpiece", calling it "a real-life, down-to-earth song", that Barbra Streisand "will no doubt wish she had been given.
-But with Williams' soulful delivery, it's hard to imagine anyone doing it better."
-Steve Pick from St. Louis Post-Dispatch said that "the first thing to notice is that Williams can really sing.
+A reviewer from The Orlando Sentinel described it as "A sophisticated ballad".
+R. LaMont Jones Jr. from The Pittsburgh Press named it the album's "Centerpiece", calling it "A real-life, down-to-earth song", that Barbra Streisand "Will no doubt wish she had been given.
+But with Williams's soulful delivery, it's hard to imagine anyone doing it better."
+Steve Pick from St. Louis Post-Dispatch said that "The first thing to notice is that Williams can really sing.
 I'm talking phrasing and dynamics that could stand up to fine jazz singers.
 Then, we realize that this is a nice little tune".
 Jonathan Bernstein from Spin wrote, "Most triumphant of all the year's late bloomers, though, was Vanessa Williams.
-"Sometimes the snow comes down in June, sometimes the sun goes round the moon...."
-I tasted salt the first time I ever heard her "Save the Best for Last", and even now I still get a lump."
-Mike Joyce from The Washington Post felt that the "reflective Wendy Waldman love song" is a more likely candidate for radio exposure.
+"Sometimes the snow comes down in June, sometimes the sun goes round the moon....I tasted salt the first time I ever heard her 'Save the Best for Last', and even now I still get a lump."
+Mike Joyce from The Washington Post felt the "Reflective Wendy Waldman love song is a more likely candidate for radio exposure".

 Retrospective response

-In an 2021 retrospective review, Mark Chappelle from Albumism wrote, "In this sweet ditty, Williams observes a parade of bad love choices by a platonic partner before they finally fall in love with each other.
+In a 2021 retrospective review, Mark Chappelle from Albumism wrote, "In this sweet ditty, Williams observes a parade of bad love choices by a platonic partner before they finally fall in love with each other.
 Its sound and aesthetic proved perfect for every wedding reception, graduation, prom, and sentimental occasion."
-AllMusic editor Michael Gallucci declared it as a "glorious ballad", adding that when she is "handed torch songs that emphasized her natural slow burn", Williams is a "genuinely sexy and capable performer."
+AllMusic editor Michael Gallucci named it a "glorious ballad", adding that when she is "handed torch songs that emphasized her natural slow burn", Williams is a "genuinely sexy and capable performer."
 Insider featured "Save the Best for Last" in their list of the "Best Songs from the '90s" in 2019, declaring it as "a gorgeous ballad", that "has stood the test of time."